-The styling of these sections is slightly different but you'd have to see both the original Sand pants and the Sand II pants together (as in our photo above) to notice the difference.
+The styling of these sections is slightly different but you'd have to see both the original Sand pants and the Sand 2 pants together (as in our photo above) to notice the difference.

-Like the original Sand pants, each leg of the Sand II pants carries a large cargo pocket and the pockets are easily accessed by a large fold-over flap designed to keep out moisture while providing one-handed access.
+Like the original Sand pants, each leg of the Sand 2 pants carries a large cargo pocket and the pockets are easily accessed by a large fold-over flap designed to keep out moisture while providing one-handed access.

-The Sand II pants also have the same type of hand pockets on either side, closed with the YKK Vislon low-effort zippers.
+The Sand 2 pants also have the same type of hand pockets on either side, closed with the YKK Vislon low-effort zippers.
 As with the Sand pants, the hand pockets are lined with what appears to be water-resistant material.

-The Sand II pants use the same Prolife CE armor in the knees, perforated EVA foam in the hips and double material in the seat as the Sand pants.
+The Sand 2 pants use the same Prolife CE protectors in the knees, perforated EVA foam in the hips and double material in the seat as the Sand pants.

 I usually remove pants protectors anyway and use the Bohn Cool-Air Bodyguard armored underpants (review) underneath for more secure protection.

-All of the zippers used on the external shell of the Sand pants are the YKK Vislon type, discussed in the Sand II jacket review.
-These zippers were designed for one-handed ease of use and to work in rough conditions.
+All of the zippers used on the external shell of the Sand pants are the YKK Vislon type, discussed in the Sand 2 jacket review.

 Both liners in the Sand pants use YKK Vislon zippers also, in a smaller size than the large, beefy zippers used in the pants shell.

 Zippers used in this fashion ensure that the liners will absolutely stay put when the pants are put on or removed, and this is an excellent feature.

 The two liners can be used simultaneously or individually.
 So the pants can be worn with no liners; with the water-resistant Hydratex liner only; with the thermal liner only; or with both.

 Again, both liners are fitted with their own individual waist and cuff zippers, which is an highly recommended feature.

-And also like I mentioned in the Sand II jacket review, there are pros and cons to having the water-resistance provided by a removable liner rather than as a membrane bonded to the outer shell.
+And also like I mentioned in the Sand 2 jacket review, there are pros and cons to having the water-resistance provided by a removable liner rather than as a membrane bonded to the outer shell.

 Yes, it's difficult to stop by the side of the road and take off the pants to insert the waterproof liner, but if rain is predicted, you can either insert the liner before you leave or carry a rain oversuit.

 But if you want water resistance at the outer shell that actually works, you're going to pay dearly for it; the REV'IT!
 Gore-Tex pants are nearly twice the list price of the Sand 2 pants

 But the dual liners can take up about a one size difference in bulk, which we think is the cause of the sizing issue discussed below.

-The retailers' size charts apparently have yet to catch up with the new Rev'it sizing.
+The retailers' size charts apparently have yet to catch up with the new REV'IT! sizing.
 Some of them list the XL as a 38 to 41 waist, but I think this is way off.
 I think the XL fits a 36-37 waist.

 The problem is still that the pants will adjust tighter by maybe a size or two, but there should be some elastic in the sides also to allow for flexibility and slightly expanded waists after that burrito stop.

 The sizes range from S to 4XL in standard length; M to 3XL in short length and M to 2XL in long lengths.

-These Sand 2 pants are size XL and they feel about one size too big, so I'll probably have to go to my standard size L in Rev'it clothing.
+These Sand 2 pants are size XL and they feel about one size too big, so I'll probably have to go to my standard size L in REV'IT! clothing.

-The Rev'it Sand Ii pants are comfortable, versatile and good-looking.
+The REV'IT!
+Sand Ii pants are comfortable, versatile and good-looking.
 The few updates are welcomed and the new and corrected sizing scheme is a plus.

 |wBW Review: REV'IT!
-Sand II Pants
+Sand 2 Pants|

 |Manufacturer: REV'IT!||List Price (2013): $329.99|

-|Colors: Silver or Black.||Made In: Vietnam|
+|Colors: Silver or Black||Made In: Vietnam|